DataJuggler/BlazorFileUpload/README.md

 # BlazorFileUpload

 This project was originally a wrapper of Steve Sanderson's BlazorFileInput, but now has been updated to the InputFile .NET component.
-This project has been updated to .NET 7.
+This project has been updated to .NET 8.

+# 11.17.2023: This project has been updated to .NET8.

 # 8.13.2023: DataJuggler.Blazor.Components was updated because DataJuggler.UltimateHelper was updated.